-'Roar' a full size cajon, box drum.
+'Roar' a full size cajon, box drum with adjustable snare.
 When not laying down some sweet beats, it poses as an extra seat, table, foot rest, or end table.
 Built with solid bamboo, it has two tapas for two different playing surfaces.
 One side is screwed on with the corners left unscrewed for slap sound, the other side is glued on for more of a flamenco sound.
 Deep bass, high slap sounds allow you to create a wide variety of rhythms.

 A cajón (Spanish pronunciation: [kaˈxon] ka-hon, "box", "crate" or "drawer") is a box-shaped percussion instrument originally from Peru, played by slapping the front or rear faces (generally thin plywood) with the hands, fingers, or sometimes various implements such as brushes, mallets, or sticks.